 The Theatre Lab Philosophy

-We put into practice our belief that theatre is for everyone by extending theatre education to traditionally underserved populations.
-We do this by offering tuition assistance and work-study to disadvantaged kids, youths, and adults.
-In addition, we run innovative, free Life Stories programs for incarcerated and at-risk youth, homeless women, adults and teens in addiction recovery, wounded veterans, and seniors throughout the D.C. metro area.
-Life Stories gives vulnerable individuals a unique opportunity to transform how they view themselves and the world around them through creative self-expression.
-The Theatre Lab has been featured three times in the Catalogue for Philanthropy as one of “the best small charities in Washington.”
+The Theatre Lab has been featured four times in Spur Local (formerly the Catalogue for Philanthropy) as one of “the best small charities in Washington.”
 Our directors have received the prestigious Linowes Leadership Award from the Community Foundation for the National Capital Region for their efforts to improve the metropolitan community through accessible arts training.
-We received the Mayor’s Art Award for Innovation in the Arts, and the President’s Committee on the Arts and Humanities has recognized us as one of the 50 “top arts- and humanities-based programs in the country serving youth beyond school hours.
+We received the Mayor’s Art Award for Innovation in the Arts, and the President’s Committee on the Arts and Humanities has recognized us as one of the 50 “top arts- and humanities-based programs in the country serving youth beyond school hours.”

 History